R-Lum/rxylib/README.md

 # rxylib

 The **R** package `rxylib` provides and access to the C++ library [xylib](http://xylib.sourceforge.net) by wrapping the library using Rcpp.
+For supported data formats see https://github.com/wojdyr/xylib.

 ## Package metrics
 ### CRAN statistics